 Do I need a criminal defense attorney if I’m charged with a misdemeanor?

 While misdemeanors are not as serious as felony charges, they can still have a lasting negative impact on a person.
 If you are facing criminal charges of any kind, it is crucial that you hire an experienced attorney who can help you navigate the legalities of your case, providing you with the best possible chance for a favorable outcome.
 A competent attorney will seek to have your charges reduced, and in some cases may even be able to have all charges dropped.

-If you are facing charges for either a misdemeanor or a felony, contact Jansen and Davis, P.A. to discuss your case and schedule a free consultation.
+If you are facing charges for either a misdemeanor or a felony, contact Jansen & Davis, P.A., to discuss your case and schedule a free consultation.